 Symptoms of Depression: Signs of Clinical Depression You’d Never Expect

 If you’ve felt really down for a while, you might start to wonder if you’re suffering from depression.
-Dr. Wyatt Fisher, a Boulder, Colorado-based marriage counselor in private practice, told The Cheat Sheet that different types of depression often boil down to the level of your ability to function as well as the severity and duration of the depression.
+Dr. Wyatt Fisher, a licensed psychologist and author of the marriage book Total Marriage Refresh, told The Cheat Sheet that different types of depression often boil down to the level of your ability to function as well as the severity and duration of the depression.

 “Clinical depression is technically called major depressive disorder and is characterized by severe feelings of hopelessness, depression, and/or anger, and often includes suicidal ideation and severe impairment in at least two areas of life,” said Fisher.

 How do you know if you have clinical depression?
 Here are six signs and symptoms.

 Has life lost its meaning?
 Those with major depression might feel a sense of hopelessness, low self-worth, and even begin to lose their appetite.